Sustainability

 Global Consortium on Climate and Health Education

-We signed the White House’s Health Educators Climate Commitment in 2015, joining more than 118 Schools of medicine, public health, and nursing to ensure the next generation of health professionals are prepared, through education and training, to effectively address the health impacts of climate change and to ensure that the world has a cadre of climate change and health experts.
+In 2015, we signed the White House’s Health Educators Climate Commitment, joining more than 118 Schools of medicine, public health, and nursing to ensure the next generation of health professionals are prepared, through education and training, to effectively address the health impacts of climate change and to ensure that the world has a cadre of climate change and health experts.
+From that commitment, the Global Consortium on Climate and Health Education, was formed to coordinate and grow the list of signatories.
+UMSON is a member of the consortium, which aims to advance global health security through the development and dissemination of resources for educating health professionals on the effects of climate change.
+There are currently 298 member schools from all over the world.

 GreenSON